 She is the principal investigator for numerous ICAP-led research initiatives and of the NIH-funded HIV Prevention Trials Network (HPTN).
 Dr. El-Sadr is also a member of the NIH Fogarty International Center Advisory Board, and in 2009, was appointed to the National Academy of Medicine.

-Dr. El-Sadr joined the faculty of Columbia’s College of Physicians and Surgeons in 1988 and become a professor of epidemiology and medicine at the Mailman School of Public Health, of which she is an alumna.
+Dr. El-Sadr joined the faculty of Columbia’s College of Physicians and Surgeons in 1988 and became a professor of epidemiology and medicine at the Mailman School of Public Health, of which she is an alumna.
 In 2013, she was appointed University Professor, Columbia’s highest academic honor.
 She also holds the Dr. Mathilde Krim-amfAR Chair in Global Health, and is the director of the Global Health Initiative at the Mailman School.